Thankful for net neutrality? The FCC unveiled a plan to change that.

+Everything from the way you use banking apps to the speed of your Netflix stream could soon be changing, if all goes to plan for the Federal Communications Commission.

+The FCC's mission — essentially gutting the internet as we know it — would allow service providers to create so-called fast and slow lanes for subscribers.
-Net neutrality has long been in the crosshairs of Federal Communications Commission Chairman Ajit Pai, and on Tuesday, the Republican announced a plan to put an end to what he called the federal government's "micromanaging" of the internet.

-The Obama-era rules, which passed in 2015, will likely be dismantled after they're put to a vote on December 14 by the Republican-helmed commission.
+Commission Chairman Ajit Pai, a Republican, announced on Tuesday a plan to put an end to what he called the federal government's "micromanaging" of the internet.
+Details of the proposal will be released on Wednesday, three weeks before it will be put to a vote by the FCC on Dec.
+14.

-In short, net neutrality rules treat the internet like a utility, helping to control what consumers are charged and ensuring there is no paid prioritization online.
+In short, net neutrality rules treat the internet like a utility, helping to control what consumers are charged and ensuring there is no paid prioritization - where internet service providers would be free to create so-called fast and slow lanes, allowing them to choose whether to block or slow certain websites and to charge more for better quality.

 "Under my proposal, the federal government will stop micromanaging the Internet," Pai said in a statement.
 "Instead, the FCC would simply require Internet service providers to be transparent about their practices so that consumers can buy the service plan that’s best for them and entrepreneurs and other small businesses can have the technical information they need to innovate."